UCL-RITS/puppeteer-rampart-screenshot/README.md

 ---

-## Why does the application sometimes fail to screenshot every chart?

-When viewing your image outputs you might occasionally notice that the application did not take a screenshot of every chart, or just took a screenshot of the tab bar containing the chart (in which case the image name will have "-failed" appended).
-This is related to the above mentioned timeout error [https://github.com/puppeteer/puppeteer/issues/4072](https://github.com/puppeteer/puppeteer/issues/4072).
-If this happens, try running the application again or take a manual screenshot of the charts that were missed.

-Any charts that fail to produce a successful screenshot will have "-failed" appened to the image name in the outputs folder (e.g. Mayinga-failed.png) and you will therefore need to take a screenshot of this image manually.

----

 ## Timeout error

 When running the application, you may occasionally experience this error: "TimeoutError: waiting for selector "[selector]" failed".
 This could be related to a potential puppeteer bug: [https://github.com/puppeteer/puppeteer/issues/4072](https://github.com/puppeteer/puppeteer/issues/4072).